GitHbGav/Credit-Card-Fraud/README.md

 ## Conclusion
+Moving forward, our focus will be on refining the model to enhance its fraud detection capabilities.
+This will involve exploring more advanced data processing techniques, fine-tuning the model parameters, and possibly integrating additional methodologies to improve the balance between accurately detecting fraud and maintaining high overall performance.
+Our goal is to develop a robust system that excels in both detecting fraud and correctly identifying legitimate transactions.

 ## Recommendations
--Continue to make advances in machine learning to help better detect these fraud patterns -require two=factor authentication for accounts
+- Continue to make advances in machine learning to help better detect these fraud patterns

+- require two=factor authentication for accounts

--offer a free fraud awareness program
+- offer a free fraud awareness program

--implement 24/7 support to report fraud and resolve security issues
+- implement 24/7 support to report fraud and resolve security issues

 ## Notebooks
 * [Cleaning](Notebook/Cleaning.ipynb)